globallyunique/agile-requirements-framework/why-use-cases-for-agile.md

 - *Flexibility*: The requirements can be easily created during or after other forms of requirements definition, e.g., you can start with some high-value user stories and work back into the full requirements framework as you learn by implementing.

 - *Traceability*: Acceptance tests and design documents align directly to provide simple traceability from the requirements.

+- *Price*: While not an 'ility', the framework should require spending the least amount on special tools.
+Less use of special tools also tends to result in portability.

     [^manageability]: 'Work Manageability' isn't an ideal name.
 Forgive me for trying to force everything into 'ilities'.

 To meet all the above we need a framework rather than just a requirements document.
 The following are practices I've tried and that I consider essential to get to such a framework:
-- [Story Mapping](https://jpattonassociates.com/story-mapping/) - This is very attractive because it organizes the user stories into end-to-end journeys.
-It suffers from the fundamental problem that it is based on user stories so the journeys are a chopped up into a work management view of the requirements.
 - User stories linked to web pages / documents that contain the details about the requirements, e.g., a story in Jira linked to a page in Confluence.
 Carefully written pages could yield a good view of the requirements.
 This is attractive because a story should be a placeholder for a conversation so it's good to minimize the details in a story by moving them to another document.
 This approach doesn't yield good requirements if the documents are largely organized by the user stories.
 Such an organization is just a more documented version of the problem that user stories are not requirements.
+I've routinely seen such requirements documentation be difficult to follow and poorly synchronized with the state of the product.
+- [Story Mapping](https://jpattonassociates.com/story-mapping/) - This is very attractive because it organizes the user stories into end-to-end journeys.
+I highly recommend learning about story mapping and applying those ideas in combination with the requirements framework proposed in this article.
+You can start by following this bullets link to Story Mapping.
+I've seen only limited use of story mapping.
+It requires a specialized tool to support it.
+The biggest issue I have with it is that it suffers from the fundamental problem that it is based on user stories so the journeys are a chopped up into a work management view of the requirements.
-- [Domain Analysis Documents](https://www.amazon.com/How-Understand-Almost-Anything-Practitioners/dp/B0C2RBL5KC) - Domain analysis is the process of understanding a body of knowledge, the subject matter of a domain.
+- [Domain Analysis Documents](https://www.amazon.com/How-Understand-Almost-Anything-Practitioners/dp/B0C2RBL5KC) - This is essentially the fundamental work of doing business analysis.
+The link for this bullet points to a new and excellent book on the topic.
+It extends traditional analysis with powerful ideas and techniques focused on the language of the business.
+The description of the book says: Domain analysis is the process of understanding a body of knowledge, the subject matter of a domain.
 Minimally you want to document everything you are agreeing to implement in whatever format works for that domain.
 Ideally, you want to capture the concepts, vocabulary, rules and constraints clearly enough so you can define a set of abstractions and their relationships.
 The goal is to document the *language* that can be used to completely and unambiguously describe, and ultimately execute, the subject matter in the domain.
-As taught in [this book]((https://www.amazon.com/How-Understand-Almost-Anything-Practitioners/dp/B0C2RBL5KC)), you follow a set of practices to enable you to write everything you know about the requirements as you learn them.
-You still need to find a way to connect all the requirements for all the areas of requirements together.
+You follow a set of practices to enable you to write everything you know about the requirements as you learn them.
+Analysis of the domain is fundamental but for the requirements framework you still need to find a way to connect all the requirements for all the areas of the product together.
 - [Behavior Driven Development (BDD)](https://cucumber.io/blog/bdd/better-requirements-by-harnessing-the-power-of-exa/) - BDD is the best approach for capturing detailed requirements.
-I believe that using each BDD scenario as a story is an excellent approach.
+I believe that using each BDD scenario as a user story is an excellent approach.
 Having multiple BDD scenarios as the Acceptance Criteria for a story is my second choice.
-It's hard to see how all the individual scenarios fit into the overall requirements so something more is needed.
+BDD is essential but it's hard to see how all the individual scenarios fit into the overall requirements so something more is needed.

 As noted above, these practices have limits that keep us from getting to the desired framework.
-My requirements framework meets all the 'ilities' by combining the best of Story Mapping, Domain Analysis Documents, and BDD centered around an updated approach to use-cases.
+My requirements framework meets all the 'ilities' by combining the Story Mapping, Domain Analysis Documents, and BDD centered around an updated approach to use-cases.

 The following picture provides an overview of the framework.
 Each part of it is discussed in the rest of the article.